 - If only suitable L2 U2N Relay UE(s) are available, the L2 U2N Remote UE initiates RRC re-establishment procedure towards a suitable relay UE's serving cell;

 - If both a suitable cell and a suitable relay are available, the L2 U2N Remote UE can select either one to initiate RRC re-establishment procedure based on implementation.

+NOTE: The order of the actions to be performed during the RRC re-establishment procedure is up to the L2 U2N Remote UE implementation.

 16.12.5.4 RRC Connection Resume

-The RRC connection resume mechanism described in clause 9.2.2 is applied to L2 U2N Remote UE.
+The RRC resume procedure described in clause 9.2.2 is applied to L2 U2N Remote UE.

 16.12.5.5 System Information